ToasterUwU/Anti-Scalp/README.md

 - Join the [discord server](https://discord.gg/76ZAefBcC4)
 - Tell me what shop you want to have added in the config
 - Send me a link of a product that is sold out and one link of something that is always in stock
-- Send me the selectors.json file in the directory of the anti-scalp executable

 I will add the configuration for that shop.
 Im planning on making the process automated, but its not that easy.
 So it will be a feature for the future.